aknagirm/ng-dictionary-web/README.md

 Users should be able to:

 - Search for words using the input field
-- See the Free Dictionary API's response for the searched word
+- See the response for the searched word
 - See a form validation message when trying to submit a blank form
 - Play the audio file for a word when it's available
 - Switch between serif, sans serif, and monospace fonts